Yaman-Sa/Zen_City_Bike_Rental/01_Tables_First_Look.md

   station_id IN (1007, 3294)

+SELECT*
+FROM
+  `bqproj-488319.zen_city.rentals`
+WHERE

+ end_station_id IN (1007)
+ or start_station_id IN (1007)
+ ;

+-- empty record

 ```
 ---
 ** Same Table!**
-* in both queries I got the exact same table, suggesting that the count of trips for each distinct ID is **1** .
+* in both queries I got the exact same table, suggesting that the count of trips for each distinct ID is **1** in the station_info tale.
-* filtiring the 1007 ID would be removng one trip from the record with 16585 trips in total, which could be the right move.
+* filtiring the 1007 ID would be filtering 0 trips from the record with 16585 trips in total, which doesnt affect the total trips count.
-* however , for future projects with same situation but bigger data percentage Ill keep this row.
+* however , for join operation for our final CTE I decided to filter and use left join to prevent data loss.

 ---